Suwama: Early days (2004–2006)

 Suwama was scouted and recruited to All Japan Pro Wrestling (AJPW) by Hiroshi Hase, particularly because of his amateur wrestling background.
-He joined the All Japan dojo on March 1, 2004, and teamed with AJPW president Keiji Mutoh early in his career, defeating many of his seniors.
+He joined the All Japan dojo on March 1, 2004, and teamed with AJPW president Keiji Muto early in his career, defeating many of his seniors.
 In 2005, he defeated Muto in the 2005 Champion Carnival.

 Voodoo Murders (2006–2008)

 Suwama aligned himself with the Voodoo Murders stable on January 8, 2006, following a Triple Crown Heavyweight Championship match between Satoshi Kojima and stable leader Taru.
-Upon joining the group, he officially changed his name to Suwama, which translates to "Suwa evil spirit".
+Upon joining the group, he officially changed his name mononymously to Suwama (諏訪魔, Suwa Ma), which translates to "Suwa Evil Spirit".

 He formed a team with RO'Z in early 2007, as the two set their sights on the vacant World Tag Team Championship.
 Their pursuit would be unsuccessful, as Toshiaki Kawada and Taiyō Kea defeated them in a decision match for the vacant belts on February 17, 2007.
 Suwama was sent by the group to Orlando, Florida on July 2, 2007, in order to secure Total Nonstop Action Wrestling star Scott Steiner for All Japan's Pro Wrestling Love in Ryogoku, Vol. 3 event in Sumo Hall on August 26, 2007.
 Suwama had observed Steiner's match and shortly afterwards came to an agreement with Steiner to team with him and challenge the team of The Great Muta and Tajiri.
 They were unsuccessful in the challenge.

 For the rest of the year, Suwama mainly competed in six-man tags with Taru and Satoshi Kojima (who joined the group in July), but also had a short feud with rookie gaijin Joe Doering.
 Suwama teamed with Kojima in the 2008 World's Strongest Tag Determination League, where they defeated Toshiaki Kawada and Kensuke Sasaki to reach the finals, but lost to Keiji Mutoh and Joe Doering.
 Suwama and Kojima scored 10 points.